-Mobile Device Management, also referred to as MDM is basically, a type of security software that is used by an IT department to monitor, manage and secure employees mobile devices.
-MDM is to secure all the mobile devices that are deployed across multiple mobile service providers and across multiple mobile operating systems being used in the organization.
-It is about the management of all sorts of mobile devices that include smart phones, tablets as well as laptops, within the workplace.
+Mobile Device Management, also referred to as MDM is a type of security software that is used by an IT department to monitor, manage and secure employee mobile devices.
+MDM is generally used to secure all the mobile devices that are deployed across multiple mobile service providers and across multiple mobile operating systems being used inside an organization.
+It is about the management of all sorts of mobile devices that include smartphones, tablets as well as laptops, within the workplace.

 - Is compatible with all the common handheld device operating platforms and applications.

 - Is capable of functioning through multiple service providers.